-As previously mentioned, a drainage swale is located in the north half of the lot and flows from the southeast to the northwest.
-Soft, wet, silty, and other unsuitable soils could be encountered within and around the drainage swale.
-Where encountered, these soils should be undercut and replaced with approved structural fill as recommended in this report.
+As previously mentioned, a drainage swale is located in the west half of the lot and flows from the south to the north.
+Soft, wet, silty, and other unsuitable soils could be encountered within and around the swale.
+These soils should be undercut and replaced with approved structural fill as recommended in this report.

 Relatively shallow bedrock was encountered across the site.
-If excavations (e.g. utility lines) encounter limestone, excavation of the limestone could require hard rock removal techniques.
+Excavations for utility lines that encounter the limestone bedrock found at this site could be difficult and require the use of hard rock removal techniques.